munificent/craftinginterpreters/book/calls-and-functions.md

 function being called.
 That slot isn't used right now, but will be when we get to methods.

+Before we move on, let's add the new instruction to our disassembler:

+^code disassemble-call (1 before, 1 after)

-Time for a quick side trip.
+And one more quick side trip.
 Now that we have a handy function for initiating a CallFrame, we may as well use it to set up the first frame for executing the top level code: